signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="PcapAPIInterface"></a>
 # Pcap API Interface

-The pktlib pcap API interface supports read/write to pcap, pcapng, and rtp files.  [pcap API source code](https://github.com/signalogic/SigSRF_SDK/blob/master/libs/pktlib/pktlib_pcap.cpp) is available if behavior should be modified or improved.
+The pktlib pcap API interface supports read/write from/to pcap, pcapng, and rtp files. [pcap API source code](https://github.com/signalogic/SigSRF_SDK/blob/master/libs/pktlib/pktlib_pcap.cpp) is available if behavior should be modified.

 <a name="DSOpenPcap"></a>
 ## DSOpenPcap